 To assess anxious and depressive symptoms, the Hospital Anxiety and Depression Scale (HADS) was used.
 The HADS comprises 14 items: a 7-item subscale on anxiety and a 7-item subscale on depression.
 The total possible score range for each subscale is 0 to 21, with higher scores indicating higher levels of anxiety/depression.
 In accordance with existing literature, a cutoff of >8 for each subscale was used to identify individuals with clinically relevant symptom load (Bjelland et al., 2002) .
 Stress was rated with the 4-item Perceived Stress Scale and expressed as the sum of all items as described (Cohen et al., 1983)

 Laboratory blood analysis

 Venous blood was drawn immediately after the questionnaires were filled out into serum, EDTA and heparin vials.
-An aliquot of serum samples were stored at -80°C until use.
+An aliquot of serum samples was stored at -80°C until use.